 In my field, indeed, I work primarily in a lab.
 But what is awesome is that I work in labs worldwide through my international collaborations and learn about their setup and work culture.
 Plus, I get to visit different countries too!

-My family and my PhD supervisor Prof Tony Kent came to my PhD graduation at Nottingham University, UK.
+My family and my PhD supervisor, Prof Tony Kent, attended my PhD graduation at Nottingham University, UK.

 With Prof Boon S Ooi’s group during research attachment at the King Abdullah University of Science and Technology (KAUST), Saudi Arabia.